niclastanskanen/open-ai/README.md

 ### Acknowledgments

-Adrian for great support and mentor.
+Adrian for a great support and mentor.